webmyc/Respira-Tally/README.md

 ```

 Supported block types include text, email, number, date, rating scales, file uploads, signatures, headings, dividers, selects/radios/checkboxes, content blocks, and more.
 Field names are case-insensitive and additional metadata (like `options`, `placeholder`, `payload`, or validation settings) is merged into the generated Tally blocks, so you always have an escape hatch for new MCP capabilities.

+> 💡 **Tip:** Natural-language prompts produce the richest results when `GROQ_API_KEY` is set.
+If you omit it, the CLI falls back to the legacy keyword parser, which still works but won’t generate witty titles, multi-section layouts, or conditional logic automatically.

 ## 🎯 Examples